-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 and 2023 to 2024 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Intended outcome Impact A culture of good attendance is re-established across the school trust The school has a dedicated attendance leadership team who support our families at the time of need to support an increase in understanding of strong attendance, the ef- fects of poor attendance on the child and helps to remove barriers for the family through the school or external early help where possible.
-The school attendance leadership team have worked to develop a clear strategy for tackling attendance across the school with fortnightly meetings to identify target pupils before they fall.
-The attendance team also conduct a summary meeting each half-term to analyse trends in attendance for groups of pupils and make changes accordingly.
-The impact of the actions of the attendance team is de- monstrable in the attendance data with all groups broadly in line: Whole school attendance: 96.63% Pupil premium attendance 95.59% At the time of review, there were a total of 5 pupils who were classed as persistent absentees at the end of aca- demic year 2023-34, of which, 1 was a pupil premium stu- dent.
-Gaps in early reading out- comes for all eligible pupils are closed.
+Intended outcome Impact A culture of good attendance is re-established across the school trust Gaps in early reading out- comes for all eligible pupils are closed.
 The bottom 20% in reading are targeted in a timely way to ensure that all pupils are reading by 6.
-We have maintained a closed gap this year with 100% of el- igible PP pupils children achieving the Year 1 Phonics Screening Test pass mark and end of year 1 outcomes sustained above Nationals at 100%.
+We have maintained a closed gap this year with 100% of el- igible PP pupils children achieving the Year 1 Phonics Screening Test pass mark and end of year 1 outcomes sustained above Nationals at 96%.
 The reading leader has ensured that the teaching of reading is consistently strong and ongoing monitoring ensures that rapid intervention is put in place to close gaps swiftly.
 Our reading leader in school is a specialist reading teacher working as part of the Ilsham English Hub and supports staff with profes- sional development and coaching to ensure that teaching and learning is the highest quality and all eligible pupils, including the bottom 20%, make progress from their start- ing point.
 There are additional 1:1 interventions daily for children identified in the bottom 20% to close their be- spoke gaps in knowledge and help them to make acceler- ated progress.
 We work closely with an external Early Reading leader to quality assure our approach and ensure that our provision is tailored to supporting the needs of all pupils.
-2023/24 outcomes: Y1 PSC All 100% and PP 100%.
-End of KS1 PSC All 100% End of KS1 reading All 88% and PP 100%.
+2022/23 outcomes: Y1 PSC All 96% and PP 100%.
+End of KS1 PSC All 100% End of KS1 reading All 87% and PP 67%.

 Gaps in writing across the school trust for all eligible pu- pils are closed at both ex- pected and greater depth.
 We are beginning to close the gap for eligible pupils achieving the standard in writing and impact has been seen this year from our new writing approach.
 The profes- sional development for staff has focused on pedagogy, specifically modelling and scaffolding this year, as well as beginning to support teachers in 'deepening the moment' to enhance children's writing.
-At the end of Key Stage Two outcomes were above nation- als and we have narrowed the gap from 2022/23: 85% of all pupils achieved the expected standard and 73% of eligible pupils.
-35% of all pupils achieved greater depth standard and 36% of eligible pupils.
+At the end of Key Stage Two.
+All eligible pupils reached the expected standard unless they had additional SEND barriers specifically in language.
+Key Stage Two outcomes were above nationals: 92% of all pupils achieved the expected standard and 75% of eligible pupils.
+35% of all pupils achieved greater depth standard and 25% of eligible pupils.
 A full time Family Sup- port/Safeguarding Lead works with eligible pupils and families.
 Pupils and families are sup- ported in a timely way to en- sure that disruption to educa- tion is minimised and barriers are overcome.
 The safeguarding leads, SENDCo and family support worker work closely together with each other to ensure that they have a clear understanding and joined up knowledge of the families, children and behaviours in school.
 The school vision leads the deep understanding of and championing of a culture of inclusion for all pupils and families.
-The senior leadership team to work closely with our most vulnerable pupils - our biggest area of need is supporting children with SEMH needs.
-The impact of the work from the team is evident in the attendance of pupils despite the barriers that they face.
+The Family Support worker liaises with the senior leader- ship team to work closely with our most vulnerable pupils - our biggest area of need is supporting children with SEMH needs.
+The impact of the work from the team is evi- dent in the attendance of pupils despite the barriers that they face.
 This support work dovetails with a whole school approach which ensures that we track and monitor the engagement of eligible pupils in extra-curricular activities so that we can provide more opportunities.
-As a result, 71% of eligi- ble pupils have attended at least one club or have peripa- tetic music tuition, 52% of eligible pupils in Y6 completed the civic award and 100% of eligible pupils attended resi- dential.
+As a result, 63% of eligi- ble pupils have attended at least one club or have peripa- tetic music tuition.